1-530-823-7185

 Stanford Solar Center - Targeted at 4th-12th grade students and science teachers, the site provides inquiry-based activities and a broad range of information relating to the sun.
 Solar art, folklore, music, literature, and archaeoastronomy complement the scientific information and offer intriguing multidisciplinary "hooks" into solar study.

 Citizen Weather Observer Program (CWOP) is a private-public partnership with three main goals: (1) to collect weather data contributed by private citizens; (2) to make these data available for public weather services; and (3) to provide feedback to the data contributors so that they have the tools to improve the quality of their data.
 If you have a weather station and access to the internet, you can participate.
 Your real-time data will be used in NOAA weather prediction models and appear on their mesonet web page.
 Making your data available is simple and free.
-Information about joining is available from the WX4NHC amateur radio station at the National Hurricane Center.
+Information about joining is available here.

 National Weather Service Cooperative Observer Program (COOP) includes more than 11,000 volunteers who take observations on farms, in urban and suburban areas, national parks, seashores, and mountaintops.
 The first network of cooperative stations was set up as a result of an act of Congress in 1890 that established the Weather Bureau, but many COOP stations began operation long before that time.
 John Campanius Holm's weather records, taken without the benefit of instruments in 1644-1645, were the earliest known observations in the United States.
 Subsequently many persons, including George Washington, Thomas Jefferson, and Benjamin Franklin, maintained weather records.
 Thomas Jefferson maintained an almost unbroken record of weather observations between 1776 and 1816, and George Washington took his last observation just a few days before he died.